nrs-org/novelslop/content/vol_01/chap_14.typ

   Uta apologized with a bow, which Mona quickly accepted with an "it's okay".

-  "But, Uta's right, I'm not athletic enough to get into a sports club..."
+  "But, Uta's right, I think I'm not athletic enough to get into a sports club..."

+  Mikoto took a quick look at Mona's limbs.
+They were not that skinny, definitely in better shape than that of a malnourished girl, but totally not enough for any competitive club.

   "Haizz..."
 Mikoto let out a sigh, "Okay, we are just going to the tracks team, then..."